w3f/General-Grants-Program/grants/speculative/Liqum.md

 We aim to create a process execution engine on top of Substrate.
 The key idea is to generate ink! smart contracts capable of interpreting a BPMN process model, represented as a space-optimized data structure, that can be dynamically modified at any time.

 Each set of smart contracts embodies control flow logic, data structure state, and specific external user defined tasks & scripts, that are compiled directly from a BPMN model.
 Then, we extract compilation artifacts, such as element indexes, their respective encoded types, and condition tables.
-Smart contracts are initialized through Polkadot apps api and linked together by their respective AccountId`s.
+Smart contracts are initialized through Polkadot apps api and linked together by their respective AccountId's.
 Together, they form an executable process representation.

 At this stage we are building an on-chain part of the project, but you can learn more about the next steps in the Future Plans section below.